carlosantr/Pushover-ML_repository/README.md

 * GUI: Includes the executable files (.exe) of Pushover-ML for the Spanish and English version.
 Also presents the Backend structure of the GUI, which can be executed on python environment by the "GUI_main.py" file (the user must accomplish with the compilation requirements, operating environments and dependencies presented in [1]).
 * Examples: Includes prediction examples for the individual and multiple mode of prediction.
 The individual folder provides to the user the output excel file format of the examples presented in Figure 5 of [1].
 The multiple folder provides to the user an example of the input and output Excel file ("Example_MultipleMode.xlsx" and "Results_MultipleMode.xlsx", respectively) for multiple mode prediction, and another input Excel files in the folder "Errors" to exemplify typical errors indentified by the GUI.
 ### Note
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.

 This work is also part of MSc. thesis in Applied Analytics.
 For further information about Pushover-ML, licensing, data availability and collaboration in research related to ML applications, do not hesitate to contact at carlosantr@unisabana.edu.co.

 ## References